 This entails downloading and extracting the Broadcom files, plus creating several other files yourself.
-It is somewhat more time-consuming than importing the image, even if you use the text files attached to this document.
+It is somewhat more time-consuming than importing the image.

 Important: Regardless of which image-creation method you choose, you may have to modify some files from what are shown in this document.
 For example, you may be using a different version of the Broadcom software that uses newer or different files, you may be using a different type of NIC teaming than what is shown below, or your NICs may require different configuration parameters.